Steve8291/clamscan-control/README.md

 ```
 The "&" runs the command in the background.

-You can check if it has finished with the jobs or top command.
+You can check if it has finished with the "jobs" or "top" command.

 After the first run you should see an updated value for the variable "EPOCHTIME" in clamscan.conf